dgwartney/pandoc-book-template/contents/live-agent/live-agent-integration.md

 - Use Avaamo as a live agent console

-- Understand how you can initiate an live agent handoff from a dialog skil
+- Understand how you can initiate an live agent handoff from a dialog skill

 - Configure and use the Zendesk Chat as a live agent console